-While there I had the opportunity to stay at a casa particular belonging to Bernardo and Belkis that I booked through Airbnb.
+While in Vinales, I had the opportunity to stay at a casa particular belonging to Bernardo and Belkis that I booked through Airbnb.
 A casa particular is an accommodation run by a Cuban family.
 It can be a room in their home, an entire apartment, or a mini apartment that is separate but next to the main house.
 Legal casa particulars will have a government placard visible out front.
-I quickly found that casa particulars are the way to go in Cuba.
-Not only are they extremely affordable (avg. $30 CUC/night for a room), I was able to get a real feel for Cuban life and the majority of the families I stayed with spoke a little English and were able to help me plan activities, as well as help me arrange transportation to my next destination.
-I also got to work on my really poor Spanish a little bit.
-Many casas can be found on Airbnb now, but I found the best way to book and receive the best rate was to go directly through the family on an app called Cuba Junky.
+I quickly found that casa particulars are the best option for lodging in Cuba.
+Not only are they extremely affordable (avg. $30 CUC/night for a room), I was able to get a real feel for Cuban life.
+The majority of the families I stayed with spoke some English and were able to help me plan activities, as well as help me arrange transportation to my next destination.
+I also got to work on my Spanish a little bit, which was great.
+Many casas can be found on Airbnb, but I found the best way to book and receive the best rate was to go directly through the family on an app called Cuba Junky.

 Our first stop was a visit to Gran Caverna de Santo Tomás.
-These are some serious caves (pictured above).
+These are some serious caves.
 In fact, they are the largest cave system in Cuba.
-Tours run throughout the day ($10 CUC) and take about 2 hours from start to finish.
-You’ll be provided with a helmet and headlamp, but make sure to bring good shoes.
-It wasn’t too strenuous but the hill going up to the cave entrance is somewhat steep and footwear with some traction is needed.
+Tours run throughout the day ($10 CUC) and take about two hours from start to finish.
+You’ll be provided with a helmet and headlamp.
+The hill approaching the cave entrance is somewhat steep and footwear with some traction is needed.
+I found a good pair of sneakers to be satisfactory.
 Once you’re at the top, you’ll be able to take in some amazing views before entering the caves.
-The inside of the caves is spectacular.
+The inside is spectacular.
 Bats and frogs can be spotted, as well as glittering rock formations.
 It was nothing like I’ve ever seen before and was really impressive.

-The tobacco is generally grown for about three months or until it’s ready to be harvested, and then it’s moved to a drying house for at least another three months.
+The tobacco is generally grown for about three months or until it’s ready to be harvested, at which time it’s moved to a drying house for at least another three months.
 The government then takes 90% of the crop for use in official government cigars.
-These are the sealed cigars you will find in official cigar shops throughout the county.
+These are the sealed cigars you will find in official cigar shops throughout the country.
 Never purchase cigars anywhere but official shops.
 Many people in Havana have perfected the street hustle, but don’t fall for it and keep walking (what they are offering you isn’t real).
 The farmer is then left with the other 10% to do as he pleases.
-Many of them use this 10% to produce their own cigars, minus the nicotine and sell them on their farms.
-It really is quite the process from start to finish and the cigar rolling itself is an art.
-It is pretty remarkable how quickly, yet perfectly their rolling abilities are.
+Many of them use this 10% to produce their own cigars (minus the nicotine), which they sell on their farms.
+It really is an extensive process and the cigar rolling, itself, is an art.
+It is pretty remarkable how quick, yet perfect their rolling abilities are.
 So did I have one?
 When in Cuba.

 Up next was Hotel Los Jazmines, a beautiful, bright pink colonial style hotel.
 The hotel has a sparkling pool and views to die for.
-If you’re convinced casa particulars are not your thing, I would suggest looking into a room here, a somewhat more expensive but budget friendly option.
+If you are absolutely convinced casa particulars are not for you, I would suggest looking into a room here.
+It is a somewhat more expensive, but still budget friendly option.
 I stopped at the bar at the top of the hill to take in the view and the bartender made me the best Piña Colada I’ve ever had.
-You get to pour your own rum, however little or as much as you would like.
-It was amazing and so refreshing on such a hot day.
+You’ll also get to pour your own rum, however little or as much as you like.
+It was amazing and really refreshing on such a hot day.

-Once back in town we made one last stop at Jardin Botanico de Caridad, a garden that can be found a few blocks from the plaza through an inconspicuous iron gate along the side of the road.
-In it you will find over 100 species of orchids, fruit trees, medicinal plants, doll heads and other oddities.
+Upon arriving back in town, we made one last stop at Jardin Botanico de Caridad.
+It is a garden that can be found a few blocks from the plaza, through an inconspicuous iron gate on the side of the road.
+In it you will find over 100 species of orchids, fruit trees, and medicinal plants, as well as doll heads and other oddities.
 Rumor has it that the dolls have to do with the practice of Santería.
 It has been around for almost 100 years and is a magical little place.
-It was cared for by the Caridad sisters for quite some time and one sister still lives on the property.
+It was cared for by both of the Caridad sisters for quite some time and one sister still lives on the property.
 She will give you a tour for a tip or you are welcome to a self guided tour.
 There are also some Spanish speaking parrots that are quite entertaining.